levsero/test_embed/doc/zesettings.md

 </script>
 ```

-Furthermore, you can define a number of additional options to target specific elements:
+You can define a number of additional options to target specific elements:

 ```html
 <script type="text/javascript">